 Kids & Everything Else

 Usually if something is good with God and my spouse it’ll be good for everyone else.
-However, there are decsisions that impact other people that might not be one where you will need or get input from God or your spouse.
-For example, if your wife is traveling and you’re at home with the kids, do you decide to play a game or spend time with the kids?
-If your children are a priority you put the game away and spend time with them (this is just an example and not meant to be legalistic).
+However, there are decisions that impact other people that might not be one where you will need or get input from God or your spouse.
+For example, if your wife is traveling and you’re at home with the kids, do you decide to play golf or spend time with the kids?
+If your children are a priority you put the golf clubs away and spend time with them (this is just an example and not meant to be legalistic).

 What’s your priority list?
 Use the comments to share them.